GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/03_dithered_cmdline.rst

 .. note:: The file name of the output processed bias is the file name of the
     first file in the list with ``_bias`` appended as a suffix.
 This the general naming scheme used by "|reduce|".

+.. note:: If you wish to inspect the processed calibrations before adding them
+    to the calibration database, remove the "store" option attached to the database in the configuration file.
+To add the biases manually following inspection do ``caldb add *_bias.fits``.

 Master Flat Field